publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch85/schI/ptA/m__us_usc_t42_s7403.md

  __Pilot Design Programs__

     [Pub.
 L. 106–246, div.
-B, title II, § 2603][/us/pl/106/246/s2603], July 13, 2000, [114 Stat.
+B, title II][/us/pl/106/246/dB/tII], § 2603, July 13, 2000, [114 Stat.
 558][/us/stat/114/558], required the Administrator of the Environmental Protection Agency to make grants to carry out a 2-year program to implement in five metropolitan areas pilot design programs and report to Congress on the results not later than 360 days from first day of the second year of the 2-year program.

  __National Acid Lakes Registry__

 [Pub.
-L. 101–549, title IV, § 405][/us/pl/101/549/s405], Nov.
+L. 101–549, title IV][/us/pl/101/549/tIV], § 405, Nov.
 15, 1990, [104 Stat.
 2632][/us/stat/104/2632], provided that:

 > “The Administrator of the Environmental Protection Agency shall create a National Acid Lakes Registry that shall list, to the extent practical, all lakes that are known to be acidified due to acid deposition, and shall publish such list within one year of the enactment of this Act \[Nov.
 15, 1990\].
 Lakes shall be added to the registry as they become acidic or as data becomes available to show they are acidic.
 Lakes shall be deleted from the registry as they become nonacidic.”

  __Assessment of International Air Pollution Control Technologies__

     [Pub.
-L. 101–549, title IX, § 901(e)][/us/pl/101/549/s901/e], Nov.
+L. 101–549, title IX][/us/pl/101/549/tIX], § 901(e), Nov.
 15, 1990, [104 Stat.
 2706][/us/stat/104/2706], directed Administrator of Environmental Protection Agency to conduct a study that compares international air pollution control technologies of selected industrialized countries to determine if there exist air pollution control technologies in countries outside the United States that may have beneficial applications to this Nation’s air pollution control efforts, including, with respect to each country studied, the topics of urban air quality, motor vehicle emissions, toxic air emissions, and acid deposition, and within 2 years after Nov.
 15, 1990, submit to Congress a report detailing the results of such study.

  __Western States Acid Deposition Research__

 [Pub.
-L. 101–549, title IX, § 901(g)][/us/pl/101/549/s901/g], Nov.
+L. 101–549, title IX][/us/pl/101/549/tIX], § 901(g), Nov.
 15, 1990, [104 Stat.
 2707][/us/stat/104/2707], provided that:

 >     “(1)